Date and time: Monday 16 March to Friday 20 March 2020

 You will develop skills in using the model to form more effective therapeutic alliances, derive PIT formulations, deliver psychological interventions more empathically, and improve your understanding of psychodynamics.

 Experiential learning is central to the course, with extensive use of clinical simulation, including role-plays and video feedback in groups to enhance learning and provide personalised feedback.
-If the necessary competence is demonstrated in the role plays, you will automatically become eligible for Level 2 PIT training.

 - Dr Richard J Brown (Programme Lead) - Senior Lecturer in Clinical Psychology, University of Manchester and Honorary Consultant Clinical Psychologist, Greater Manchester Mental Health (GMMH) NHS Foundation Trust